snubwoody/wakunguma.com/src/pages/blog/rust-frontend-frameworks.md

 ---

 Today we will go over the current state of rust frontend frameworks and whether it is viable for use in production.

-Currently trunk is used for serving all these frameworks, (check)

 ## Viable frameworks
 - Yew
 - Dioxus